-Public Municipal recreational uses include a City Recreation Center, a City Marina, a beachfront County Park and two boat landings.
-Within the Wild Dunes complex are golf, tennis and swimming facilities.
+Municipal recreational uses include a City Recreation Center, a City Marina, a beachfront County Park, and two boat landings.
+Within the Wild Dunes complex are golf, tennis, and swimming facilities with publicly controlled access to the latter two amenities.
 Additionally, a private marina is located at Breach Inlet.
 The island is surrounded by water access opportunities inclusive of the ocean, beach and back creeks.
 Part of the island borders directly on the Intracoastal Waterway.

 The island does not have any presence of industrial, agricultural, and mining activities.
-Due to a limited transportation system, the high demand for residential property, land values, and the risks inherent on a barrier island, it is unlikely that these uses will occur in the future.
+Due to a limited transportation system, the high demand for residential property, increasing land values, and the risks inherent on a barrier island, it is unlikely that these uses will occur in the future.